-In a competition marked by so many stylish exercises and genre hybrids, sometimes a little simplicity can provide a welcome respite.
-And that’s exactly what director Ira Sachs puts on offer with “Frankie,” an inter-generational family drama that premiered in Cannes on Monday.
+Sometimes a little simplicity can provide a welcome respite from auteurs’ stylish exercises and genre hybrids.
+That’s exactly what director Ira Sachs puts on offer with his inter-generational family drama “Frankie.”

-Telling the story of a dying matriarch who assembles the extended clan for one last family trip, the film studiously avoids melodrama or theatrics of any sort, enfolding instead as a kind of melancholic tone poem about a family dealing with impending change, as they take a series of unhurried strolls through the Portuguese town of Sintra.
+The story of a dying matriarch who assembles the extended clan for one last family trip studiously avoids melodrama or theatrics of any sort, enfolding instead as a kind of melancholic tone poem about a family dealing with impending change, as they take a series of unhurried strolls through the Portuguese town of Sintra.

 Because it follows French and American actors as they chattily wind through a picturesque European setting over the course of an uneventful day, “Frankie” could easily be retitled “Before Sunset: At Death’s Door,” but the project’s original title, “A Family Vacation,” would be equally valid.